jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ## Budget usage

-This section describes how would we use the funding money to develop the [dstserver.cloud](https://dstserver.cloud).
+This section describes how we use the money to develop the `dstserver.cloud`.

 ### Testing

-To successfully bootstrap a product, testing is the most important step, especially in the early phases.
+To bootstrap a product, testing is the most important, even in early phases.

-Although cloud technology is quite efficient and convenient, the cost of launching and testing game servers using it is not cheap.
+Although cloud services are convenient, launching and testing cost is high.

-The [dstserver.cloud](https://dstserver.cloud) leverage the advancement of [sentry.io](https://sentry.io/) to auto-report crashing on the client-side.
+The `dstserver.cloud` use `Sentry.io` to track errors.

 ![Sentry.io](https://killbill.io/wp-content/uploads/2022/05/sentry-wordmark-dark-400x119-1.png)